laravel/docs/eloquent-relationships.md

         }
     }

 Remember, Eloquent will automatically determine the proper foreign key column for the `Comment` model.
 By convention, Eloquent will take the "snake case" name of the parent model and suffix it with `_id`.
-So, in this example, Eloquent will assume the foreign key column on the `Comment` model is `post_id`.
+So, in this example, Eloquent will assume the foreign key column on the `Comment` model is `comment_id`.

 Once the relationship method has been defined, we can access the [collection](/docs/{{version}}/eloquent-collections) of related comments by accessing the `comments` property.
 Remember, since Eloquent provides "dynamic relationship properties", we can access relationship methods as if they were defined as properties on the model: